Apache Tomcat 7: Overview, Clustering, End of Life

-Apache Tomcat is a popular open source web application server.
-Here, we give an overview of Apache Tomcat 7, including:
+Apache Tomcat is one of the most popular open source web application servers.
+Here, we give an overview of the Apache Tomcat 7 release, including clustering options, end of life considerations, and how to get support.

 Here's how to create your own Tomcat 7 cluster.
 Whether you have created many Tomcat clusters in the past or this is your first attempt, we hope that you will be able to learn something, whether it be basic or advanced, from this blog.
 To limit the liability of your attempt at creating a cluster, you can set up a machine, virtual or physical, just for this task.